13917931-project-tasks/mnsec-docs/en/main.md

 ```

-The error was solved after the execution of the following commands:
+The error was solved after the execution of the following commands, [published on Stack Overflow](https://stackoverflow.com/questions/63862010/modulenotfounderror-no-module-named-mininet):

 ```
 sudo -i